The ocean in these straits will ply

 And drags about her what she strives to shun.

-Not as scary, but equally pernicious, as visions of the monstrous id that hides like a Kraken beneath the civilized surface of the airwaves.
+Not as scary, but equally pernicious, as visions of the monstrous id that hides Kraken-like beneath the civilized surface of the airwaves.

-A palimpsest is a painting or a place whose older layers become apparent beneath its surface, often during restoration.
+A palimpsest is a painting or a place whose older layers become apparent beneath its surface, usually during restoration.